artipago/artipago.github.io/_pages/open positions.md

 <ins>Requirements</ins> <br>
 •	Applicants should hold a PhD in computational neuroscience, computer science, engineering, cognitive science, or similar. <br>
 •	Ability to work independently, developing ideas and interests within the project's scope. <br>
-•	A solid mathematical background and excellent computing skills, including programming (e.g., MATLAB, Python).
-Experience with system theory, models of cortical circuits, and knowledge of neural oscillations are not strictly necessary but highly appreciated.
+•	A solid mathematical background and excellent computing skills, including programming (e.g., MATLAB, Python).  <br>
+•	Experience with system theory, models of cortical circuits, and knowledge of neural oscillations are not strictly necessary but highly appreciated. <br>
 •	Fluent in English in both speaking and writing.
 Knowledge of French is not required. <br>
 <br>
 The position will run for one year and is renewable for up to 3 years; its starting date is flexible (between March and October 2023).